UKICER 2025

 Poster abstract format

 Poster abstracts should be submitted in ACM double-column conference proceedings format.
 The page limit is one page, including references.
 Poster abstracts must be submitted in an anonymised form for review.
-Authors must make an electronic submission in the form of a PDF file via EasyChair.
+Authors must make an electronic submission in the form of a PDF file via EasyChair (Details to be confirmed).

 Posters should describe the early or proposed work and contribution of it.
 Research Posters 101 provides a good starting point for considering the content and overall design of a strong research poster.